vega/vega-plus/weekly_report.md

 # 10/31/2019 - 11/06/2019
 ## Goals for these weeks
 * [X] Add support for data entries that source a pg transform.
-Algorithm to handle this case plus the downstream transform is to recursively check the targets of the pg node for top-level aggregation nodes, i.e. the first nodes on each path out from the pg node.
+Algorithm to handle this case plus the downstream transform is to recursively check the targets of the pg node for top-level aggregation nodes, i.e. the first aggregate nodes on each path out from the pg node.
 * [X] Add support for more aggregation operations (count, valid, missing).
 * [X] Add code to remove pg nodes from the data flow.
 * [X] Start text matrix, see here: https://docs.google.com/spreadsheets/d/13WNrjA9Vnv8mlIhPJJeumJzR0H25oSJ0JyBMF8a958E/edit#gid=0